-Luxury Yacht Charter Guide to the Leeward Antilles
+A Guide to Leeward Antilles Yacht Charters

-Reasons to Charter a Yacht in the Leeward Antilles
+Reasons To Charter A Yacht In The Leeward Antilles

 A Divers Treasure Chest

-Discover the seahorses and cave grottos of Karpata, drift with big fish in the aptly named Sweet Dreams and get up close with reef sharks at the 1000 steps.
-World Class Diving.
-The bright blue seas of Aruba are littered with famous shipwrecks and psychedelic coral gardens.
+Discover the seahorses and cave grottos of Karpata, drift with big fish in the aptly named Sweet Dreams, and get up close with reef sharks at the 1000 Steps.
+The bright blue seas of Aruba are littered with famous shipwrecks and otherworldly coral gardens.

-The capital of Aruba may have the cruise ship crowds, but it manages to hold on to its low-key feel.
+The capital of Aruba may host cruise ship crowds, but it manages to hold on to its low-key feel.
 The pretty painted buildings that line the port have become the poster child for the allure of the ABC islands.
-A well-orchestrated blend of local charm mingles with top tourist facilities.
-Five-star hotels and world class restaurants sit side-by-side pop up shops and fish shacks.
+A well-orchestrated blend of local charm mingles with top tourist facilities: here, five-star hotels and world-class restaurants sit side by side with pop-up shops and fish shacks.